Tag Archive for: Bougainvillea

 palo verde tree bougainvillea backyard landscape

-I was fairly happy with with the areas bordering the walls of the backyard.
-They are filled with colorful shrubs such as Bougainvillea, Coral Fountain, and Yellow Bells.
+I was fairly happy with the areas bordering the walls of the backyard.
+These areas have colorful shrubs such as Bougainvillea, Coral Fountain, and Yellow Bells.

-The decision to replace the grass was made with a focus on plants that I love and would blend well with the existing plants.
+We removed the large lawn that had dominated the center of my backyard space last year.
+We made the decision to replace the grass with a focus on plants that I love and that would blend well with the existing plants.

 The focal point is a new flagstone seating area with Adirondack chairs arranged around a portable firepit.
 Around this area, boulders add height and texture.
 Angelita Daisy, Artichoke Agave, Blackfoot Daisy, and Pink Muhly grasses surround the seating area, which adds year-round color and texture.